yoyosource/YAPION/src/main/java/yapion/serializing/annotationproccessing/README.md

 - bool or boolean
 - any or anything else will be converted to Object or any value

 The example config above is not complete though.
-When compiling the compiler will a `@name` variable is missing.
+When compiling the compiler will say that a `@name` variable is missing.
 This variable defines the name of the current object or generated class.
 The complete config would look something like this:
 ```yapion
 {